Shared vs Managed WordPress Hosting

 They emphasize rigorous security measures that block an astounding 26 billion+ cyber attacks annually, bolstered by complimentary SSL and native platform protection.

-Performance is paramount; hence, WP Engine ensures optimal page speed, which is crucial for visitor satisfaction and search engine optimization.
+Performance is paramount; hence, WP Engine ensures optimal page speed, crucial for visitor satisfaction and search engine optimization.
 (Yup, Google loves fast websites and tends to rank them higher.)

 Furthermore, for those seeking a robust eCommerce solution, WP Engine’s seamless integration with WooCommerce and its features, like Instant Store Search by ElasticPress, redefine the online shopping experience.
 (But if you’re exclusively searching for eCommerce hosting, then look at these top WooCommerce hosting providers.)